k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/07_ai_configuration_and_prompts.md

 ## Saving and Resetting Prompts

 Changes to a prompt template are saved when you save the file in the editor (Ctrl+S).
-The updated prompt takes effect for the next chat session that uses the agent — ongoing sessions continue with the prompt that was active when they started.
+The updated prompt takes effect for the next chat session that uses the agent; ongoing sessions continue with the prompt that was active when they started.

 To reset a built-in agent's prompt to its original default, click the **Reset to Default** button in the Agents tab next to the agent.
 Custom agents do not have a default to reset to.

 ## Where Prompt Files Are Stored

-Prompt templates for built-in agents are stored within the Studio application.
-The Studio resolves prompt files in the following priority order:

-1. **Workspace-level overrides** — files in your project's `.theia/` directory.
-These take precedence for anyone working in that workspace.
-2. **Global user overrides** — files in your user-level Theia configuration directory (`~/.theia/`).
-These apply across all workspaces on your machine.
-3. **Application defaults** — the built-in prompts shipped with Studio AI.

-This means you can customize a prompt for a specific project by placing the override in the project's `.theia/` folder, without affecting other projects or other users.
+Confirmed live: a built-in agent's prompt template (for example `@Coder`'s, `coder-system-agent-mode.prompttemplate`) opens from a **`.prompts/`** folder in the project, not from inside the Studio application itself.
+Editing and saving it (Ctrl+S) edits that project file directly.
+The `promptTemplates.promptTemplatesFolder` setting confirms the full path: `<workspace root>/.prompts` (falling back to the user config directory if not customized).
+See [AI Features Settings](15_ai_features_settings.md#prompt-templates-and-skills).

+The older claim that overrides live in a project's `.theia/` directory or a user-level `~/.theia/` directory is confirmed outdated; `.theia/` is not used by the current version.

 ## Practical Customization Examples

 **Enforcing a coding style:**

 ```
 Always use try-with-resources for JDBC operations.
-Never use raw string concatenation for SQL — use parameterized queries.
+Never use raw string concatenation for SQL; use parameterized queries.
 ```

 **Adding project-specific context:**

 ```
-The K2View project in this workspace follows the naming conventions defined in ~{readFile('.theia/naming-conventions.md')}.
+The K2View project in this workspace follows the naming conventions defined in ~{readFile('.prompts/naming-conventions.md')}.
 ```

 **Restricting scope:**